Releases and Assumption of Risk Forms in Concussion Management

 Require student-athletes to sign a new form every year.
 Retain signed forms consistent with your document and medical record retention policies.

-Include This in Releases or Assumption of Risk Forms
+What to Include in Releases or Assumption of Risk Forms

-The release or assumption of risk for intercollegiate athletes should acknowledge:
+Any release or assumption of risk form used for intercollegiate athletes should acknowledge:

 - A concussion is a potentially serious head injury that can result in brain injury or death.